-- Next remove the chicken from the pan and set aside.
-Stir in the onions and cook for a few minutes until they are caramelized and golden brown.
+- Next I add in onions and cook for a few minutes until they are caramelized and golden brown.
 Next add in the garlic.

 - Stir in the wine and deglaze the pan.
 Scrape the browned bits off the bottom.

 - Stir in the rest of the ingredients: chicken broth, fire-roasted tomatoes, crushed tomatoes, Italian seasoning, red pepper flakes, capers, and olives.
 Adjust seasoning if needed.

 - Add the chicken thighs back into the pan.

 Next choose one of the following 3 ways to finish the dish off:

 Stovetop: Cover and simmer for 15-20 minutes or until the chicken is fully cooked.

 Oven-baked: Place everything in a baking tray or casserole dish, cover, and roast in a 400°F/205°C oven for 25-30 minutes or until cooked.